-The INTERACTION parameter takes the name of the surface interaction (keyword SURFACE INTERACTION) which applies to the contact pair.
+The INTERACTION parameter takes the name of the surface interaction (keyword \SURFACE INTERACTION) which applies to the contact pair.
 The surface interaction defines the nature of the contact (hard versus soft contact...)

-The TYPE parameter can take the value NODE TO SURFACE or SURFACE TO SURFACE.
+The TYPE parameter can take the value NODE TO SURFACE, SURFACE TO SURFACE, MORTAR, LINMORTAR or PGLINMORTAR.
 NODE TO SURFACE triggers node-to-face penalty contact, SURFACE TO SURFACE face-to-face penalty contact.
-Notice that although several CONTACT PAIR cards can be used within one and the same input deck, all must be of the same type.
-It is not allowed to mix NODE TO SURFACE and SURFACE TO SURFACE penalty contact within one and the same input deck.
+MORTAR triggers the mortar method with standard dual shape functions for the Lagrange multipliers, LINMORTAR the mortar method with linear dual shape functions and PGLINMORTAR the Petrov-Galerkin method in which the usual shape functions are used to describe the variation of the Lagrange multiplier.
+For details the reader is referred to Section 6.7.7 and [80]-[83].
+If the reader wants to apply mortar contact, it is suggested to start with MORTAR contact and to use LINMORTAR or PGLINMORTAR only if MORTAR fails.
+Notice that although several \CONTACT PAIR cards can be used within one and the same input deck, all must be of the same type.
+It is not allowed to mix NODE TO SURFACE, SURFACE TO SURFACE MORTAR, LINMORTAR and PGLINMORTAR contact within one and the same input deck.

 The SMALL SLIDING parameter only applies to node-to-face penalty contact.
 If it is not active, the contact is large sliding.
 This means that the pairing between the nodes belonging to the dependent surface and faces of the independent surface is performed anew in every iteration.
 If the SMALL SLIDING parameter is active, the pairing is done once at the start of every increment and kept during the complete increment.
 SMALL SLIDING usually converges better than LARGE SLIDING, since changes in the pairing can deteriorate the convergence rate.
+For face-to-face contact (SURFACE TO SURFACE, MORTAR, LINMORTAR or PGLINMORTAR) small sliding is active by default.